+Stage 3: Delivery aims to provide students with opportunities to apply research and the skills they have developed into practice, facilitating individual specialisation within their chosen career path.
 The final stage concentrates on the individual development of the student and the expansion of their specialist career path.
-Taught content will focus on evaluation of emerging issues across the developing animal training, performance and rehabilitation industry and students will be encouraged to engage in critical review and evidence-based learning, with opportunities to put this into practice during industry or research focused projects.
+Taught content will focus on evaluation of emerging issues across the developing canine training, performance and rehabilitation industry and students will be encouraged to engage in critical review and evidence-based learning, with opportunities to put this into practice during industry or research focused projects.
 Students will enhance skills of reflection and application through engagement with industry, culminating in a case study-based module, for reflective improvement and advancement.
-In addition to producing industry relevant case study reports, students continue to build on their verbal and presentation skills at stage three through oral assessments.
-Students are also required to demonstrate their practical competency in a practical skills assessment.
+In addition to producing industry relevant case study reports, students are also required to demonstrate their practical competency in a practical skills assessment.
 There is a focus on evaluating their own practice, therefore students are required to demonstrate their reflective skills across a number of assessments to prepare them for continuous development within industry.

 Throughout their studies, students are encouraged to engage with volunteering opportunities to develop their practice and subject knowledge.
-Students will develop an ethos for ethical, welfare-centred practice, with a strong focus on the improvement and refinement on the training, performance and rehabilitation of animals.
+Students will develop an ethos for ethical, welfare-centred practice, with a strong focus on the improvement and refinement on the training, performance and rehabilitation of dogs.

-Teaching will incorporate access to various resources onsite at the institution including the animal collection, farm, equine centre and the wider estate.
+Teaching will incorporate access to various resources on-site at the institution, including the animal collection, farm, equine centre and the wider estate.
 Students will also utilise the Equine and Animal Assisted Activity Area for practical sessions across a range of modules.
-Teaching will also incorporate access to the animal and equine therapy centres including the overland equine high-speed treadmill, equine and canine water treadmill and canine hydrotherapy pool.
+Teaching will also incorporate access to the canine therapy centre, canine water treadmill and canine hydrotherapy pool.
 During their research, students will be fully supported by academic staff, training, performance and rehabilitation experts, laboratory staff and industry mentors.
 Within the institution's Sports Academy there is a human performance laboratory and training facilities that can be utilised to support human performance research including staff with expertise in human fitness, performance and exercise.
 A range of equipment is available for students to develop their vocational skills in a safe teaching environment.
 This equipment is updated on a regular basis to reflect current practice in industry, and the needs of research activities.
 Classrooms are situated throughout the University, which allows for a seamless transfer between theory and practical activities.
-The teaching team have a high degree of industry relevant experience that covers all aspects of the programme and are actively engaged in research and knowledge exchange activities.
+The teaching team have a high degree of industry-relevant experience that covers all aspects of the programme, and are actively engaged in research and knowledge exchange activities.

 Students have access to the University Learning Centre (ULC) to support their studies.
 Students can access a wide range of textbooks and journals alongside ICT facilities.
 There are dedicated areas for individual study, group study and a higher education flexible study zone.
 These facilities are all available to students to support their studies.
-Students with specific learning requirements will be supported through the HE Learning Support Service which works with the individual study advice to facilitate them accessing support through government schemes, provides them with study advice to maximise their chances of success and where necessary guides them through applying for alternative means of assessment.
+Students with specific learning requirements will be supported through the HE Learning Support Service which works with the individual student to facilitate them accessing support through government schemes, provides them with study advice to maximise their chances of success and where necessary guides them through applying for alternative means of assessment.